chichundri/Notes/InterviewQues.md

         }
      ```
 22. How to achieve thread safety in java?
-    a.
-Stateless Implementation - Method should neither relies on external state nor maintain state at all.Declare all variiables in method only.
+    - Stateless Implementation - Method should neither relies on external state nor maintain state at all.Declare all variiables in method only.
     example - factorial program
-    b.
-Immutable class
+    - Immutable class
-    c.
-Thread local fields - we can create thread-safe classes that don’t share state between threads by making their fields thread-local.
+    - Thread local fields - we can create thread-safe classes that don’t share state between threads by making their fields thread-local.
         ```
         public class ThreadA extends Thread {
             private final List<Integer> numbers = Arrays.asList(1, 2, 3, 4, 5, 6);